Trying to make hybrid stick?

 To develop the most appropriate way of working and workplace design for your business there are some key steps to follow, each one supported by intentional communications.

 4. Workplace Design.
 Your new way of working will be human centric and most likely require physical changes.
-The workplace now needs to include various work settings strategically placed to offer variety, ambience and functionality required for a particular task, from informal and formal collaborative and open settings for team-based tasks, to focus booths or closed spaces for individual tasks, videoconferencing, and one-on-ones.
+Your workplace now needs to include various work settings configured to offer the variety, ambiance, and functionality required for a particular task; from informal and formal collaborative and open settings for team-based tasks, to focus booths or closed spaces for individual tasks, video conferencing, and one-on-ones.
 The workplace can no longer be a place of standard features, it needs to not only be functional but also an attractive place to work.
 From a design aspect, the move is towards more of a “residentialized”

 8. Human Resources.
 Most employee contracts stipulate a location (office building) for work along with core hours.
-These need to be reviewed when introducing Hybrid working to allow the level of desired flexibility.
+These need to be reviewed when introducing hybrid working to allow the level of desired flexibility.
 It is also the case that managing remote employees, or employees who are not in the same physical locations as their managers, can be challenging for traditional management culture.
-Managers will require support in changing their approach to output/outcome management, using clear objective setting as a solution.
-Businesses also need to be cautious that their managers are not giving preferential treatment in terms of career advancement and access to the best projects to those employees more frequently in the workplace than remote workers.
-New processes and policies that treat each fairly need to be created.
+Managers will require support in changing their approach to output/outcome management, using a clear objective setting as a solution.
+It may be useful to check out the leadership and managers hybrid working assessment tool at www.theknightindex.com.

-Need Some Tips for Implementation?
+Need some tips for implementation?
 Try these.

-1. Change Management Many employees will be concerned about the change to what they had become used to and the transition to a new way of working.
-The sharing of worksettings may be new to them and needs to be handled carefully otherwise it can create stress and anxiety.
-The first rule of change is that those impacted want to know ‘what’s in it for me?’ and this should be addressed early on.
+1. Change Management Many employees will be concerned about the change from what they have become used to and the transition to a new way of working.
+The sharing of desks and work-settings may be new to them and this needs to be handled carefully otherwise it can create stress and anxiety.
+The first rule of change is that those impacted want to know “what’s in it for me?”
+This should be addressed early on.

 2. Pilot Project.
 Creating the right solution takes time and iterations.
-A pilot project can be defined as a single team, department, floor of a building, a building, or a geographic region of employees.
-A ‘bite sized’ approach to get you started.
-Initial ideas for workplace and technology interventions will be developed along with reviewing and identifying any changes required to employees’ contracts, guidelines, and procedures etc. Invite early adopters to occupy the pilot project spaces.
+A pilot project can be defined as a single team, department, floor of a building, a building, or a geographic region of employees, consider it a “bite sized” approach to get you started.
+Initial ideas for workplace and technology interventions will be developed along with reviewing and identifying any changes required to employees’ contracts, guidelines, procedures, etc. Invite early adopters to occupy the pilot project spaces.
 Willing adopters are more likely to be supporters of change and provide constructive feedback.

 Why is a Pilot Project Important?